 If you only have one day at Disneyland, then make sure you are making the most of the first two hours.
 If you have more than one day, I’d recommend taking one of your vacation days to follow this plan.

 This doesn’t mean you should sleep until noon on the other days though.
 I still always recommend that you arrive at rope drop because crowds are considerably lighter in the mornings and you’ll be able to see and do so much more.

 With younger kids, I’d start in Fantasyland.
-Hit Peter Pan first (because there is no FastPass for this ride and waits are easily 45+ minutes the rest of the day) and then Dumbo and Alice in Wonderland.
+Hit Peter Pan first (because there is no FastPass for this ride and waits are easily 45+ minutes the rest of the day).
+Then Dumbo and Alice in Wonderland.
 The rest of the rides in this area should have minimal wait and you can usually complete everything in about an hour.

 4. FastPass is Your Friend

 First thing in the morning, lines are already at a minimum.
 But with each minute that the Park is open, crowds are filling in and what could be a walk-on attraction at first can quickly have a wait.
 I recommend grabbing a FastPass for highly coveted attractions first and then riding other things in that area before returning to redeem your FastPass.